Astronomy

 a.

-Sketch the face of the Moon and indicate five seas and five craters.
+Sketch the face of the Moon and indicate five seas and five

+craters.
 Label these landmarks.

 b.

-Sketch the phase and position of the Moon, at the same hour and place,
+Sketch the phase and position of the Moon, at the same hour and

-buildings.
+hills, trees, and buildings.
 Explain the changes you observe.

 c.